plone/meta/config/README.md

 #### Preparation

-- The package to remove legacy python support from has to have a `.meta.toml` file, aka it must be under control of the `config-package.py` script.
+- The package to remove legacy python support from has to have a `.meta.toml` file, in other words, it must be under control of the `config-package.py` script.

 #### Usage